Coconut3600/Verifikator/README.md

 Below is an image of the graphical interface and an example of the output it produces.
 Currently the program is available only in Spanish; an English version is planned for the future.

+Once BB‑Zero’s training is complete, this tool will be released for free so Spanish Checkers programmers can use it as a verification and analysis resource.